top of page

 ATTRIBUTES OF COMMUNITY BASED LEARNING

 • Self-determination.
-Community residents have a right and a responsibility to be involved in assessing community needs and identifying community resources that can be used to address those needs.
+Learning leaders have the responsibility to be involved in assessing the learners needs and identifying community resources that can be used to address those needs.

 • Self-help.
-People are best served by their leaders when their capacity to help themselves is acknowledged and developed.
-When people assume responsibility for their own well-being, they achieve some degree of independence.
+Learners are best served by their instructors and mentors when their capacity to help themselves is acknowledged and developed.
+When people assume responsibility for their own growth, they achieve some degree of independence.

 • Leadership development.
-Training local leaders in problem solving, decision-making, and group-process skills is essential to community improvement efforts.
+Training learning leaders in problem solving, decision-making, and group-process skills is essential to education efforts.

-• Institutional responsiveness.
-Because public institutions exist to serve the public, they are obligated to develop programs and services that address constantly changing public needs and interests.
+• Public responsiveness.
+Because ecducational organizations exist to serve broader needs, they are obligated to develop programs and services that address constantly changing public needs and interests.

 • Integrated delivery of services.
-Organizations and agencies that operate for the public good can best use their limited resources, meet their own goals, and serve the public by collaborating with organizations and agencies with similar goals and purposes.
+Organizations and agencies that operate for the public good can best serve the public by collaborating with subject matter experts with similar goals and purposes.

 • Maximum use of resources.
-The physical, financial, and human resources of every community should be fully available and rationally interconnected if the diverse needs and interests of the community are to be met.
+The physical, financial, and human resources of every learning community should be fully available and rationally interconnected with the diverse environments, needs and interests of learners.

 • Inclusiveness.
-Community programs, activities, and services should involve the broadest possible cross-section of community residents without segregation by age, income, sex, race, ethnicity, religion, or other characteristics.
+Community programs, activities, and services should involve the broadest possible cross-section of learners without segregation by age, income, sex, race, ethnicity, religion, or other characteristics.

 Product Hypotheses